-A successful introduction to a science report is able to contextualize what will be presented in the paper to follow.
-Introductions are often quite challenging to write, so keeping the big-picture goal in mind can be quite helpful.
-In the context of a lab report, the "introduction" can be a mere statement of the basic objective(s) of the work to follow.
-Note that, if you use this method, the objective is seldom "to familiarize students with the use of equipment" or "to learn how to perform some task".
-Rather, the objective should identify some critical idea that your procedure, data, and analysis attempt to address.
-Some key verbs that may appear in the objective include "to investigate," "to measure," or "to compare".
+Introduce the experiment by stating the objective(s) of the experiment concisely in sentence (a.k.a. narrative) form.
+The objective, with very few exceptions, is never "to familiarize students with the use of equipment" or "to learn how to perform some task".
+The objective should be a statement of the problem that your procedure and data attempt to answer.
+Some key verbs that you will use in the objective might include "to investigate," "to measure," or "to compare".
 The section should inform the reader precisely why the project was undertaken (other than trying to pass a class and graduate).
 This often can be done in a few sentences.
 This should not, however, just be a sentence copied from the lab manual.

-3. Theory/Background
+3. Theory